Work Experience - Tasters, Placements and Internships

 - We also offer periodical Widening Access internships within the University.

 - Many companies offer graduate recruitment programmes.
 These are highly competitive but a great way to enter a company and gain a wide range of experiences, often incorporating buddy or mentoring schemes.
 Graduate Programmes are usually paid at a competitive rate and contracts can range from a fixed duration to permanent.

 - A comprehensive list of Graduate Programme deadlines can be found here.

 - Prospects has a large database of graduate schemes in a wide range of employment sectors.

 - TargetJobs offers advice on graduate jobs and schemes, with top tips on how to get hired and organisational profiles.

-- KESS Masters Research Project - opportunity to complete a fully funded masters research project.
+- KESS II Masters Research Project - opportunity to complete a fully funded masters research project.

 - Entrypark offers a wide range of international internships, graduate programs and jobs.

 - Gradlink- Specialist careers websites designed for African, Chinese, Indian and Malaysian students and graduates across the UK (although it can be used by any students interested in working in those countries).
 It includes jobs, links with major graduate employers, in-depth advice sections, and the latest news and events relating to the graduate labour markets across Africa, China, India and Malaysia.